Telematics Dashboard via Grafana - CAN Bus IoT [100% Free]

 Need to create an IoT + dashboard solution for your customers?

 The CANedge2 is designed for white labeling by OEMs and integrators.
-Since Grafana and InfluxDB are open source, you can easily create custom commercial dashboard solutions for your specific target audience - e.g. for predictive maintenance, marine telematics, heavy-duty fleet management or OBD2 logging.
+Since all the tools are open source, you can easily create custom commercial dashboard solutions for your specific target audience - e.g. for predictive maintenance, marine telematics, heavy-duty fleet management or OBD2 logging.

 Case study: CAN telematics